How to Handle ADHD Meltdowns in Children: Proven Strategies for Parents

 • Weighted blanket

-4. De-escalating a Meltdown in the Moment
+4. How to Handle an ADHD Meltdown in the Moment

-What to avoid:
+🚫 What not to do:

-• Lecturing or yelling
+• Shout or lecture

-• Threats or punishments
+• Threaten or punish

-• Demanding eye contact or explanations
+• Demand eye contact or explanations

-Script Example: "You’re having a hard time.
+"You’re having a hard time.
 I’m right here.
 Let’s breathe together."

 Backed by data: Children with ADHD experience emotional dysregulation up to 4x more intensely than their neurotypical peers.

-5. Teaching Emotional Regulation (Between Meltdowns)
+5. Teaching Emotional Regulation Between Meltdowns

 Try teaching your child about emotional regulation when they’re not in a meltdown.